LLNL/LaSDI/README.md

            ls_trajs: latent-space trajectories in a list of arrays formatted as [time, space] *Currently working on implementation to generate ls_trajectories within the method*
            training_values: list/array of corresponding parameter values to above
            dt: time-step used in FOM
-           normal: normalization constant.
-Default as 1, set 'max' to normalize all values to between -1 and 1
+           normal: normalization constant to scale the magnitude of the latent-space trajectories.
+Ideally, trajectory magnitude is between -1 and 1.
+Default as 1.
            LS_vis: Boolean to visulaize a trajectory and discovered dynamics in the latent-space.
-Default True
+Default True.

            PySINDy parameters:
               degree: degree of desired polynomial.
 Default 1
               include_interactions: Boolean include cross terms for degree >1.
 Default False
+	      threshold: Sparsity threshold for high-degree approximations to encourage numerical stability.

 3. LaSDI.generate_FOM(